Turkey Skiing

 A surprising number of medium-sized ski resorts, plus several small ones are spread across the entire country.
 The largest are in central & eastern Turkey, whilst some are closer to the coast in the south.
 Many of the ski areas will hold little interest to the international traveller, however the two major ski resort areas are situated on ancient volcanic cones and have the attractive features of long skiable verticals at high elevation & broad off-piste terrain.

-Further east, and more influenced by moisture from storms coming across the Black Sea, Ejder 3200 has a range of quality slopes across three ski areas (including the reasonably well-known Palandoken) south of the city of Erzurum.
-The Ejder resorts can easily be combined with snowmobile/cat skiing in the nearby Kaçkar mountains, a short distance to north.
+Further east, and more influenced by moisture from storms coming across the Black Sea, Ejder 3200 (Palandoken & Konakli) has a range of quality slopes across three ski areas south of the city of Erzurum.
+In one of the coldest locations in the country, the ski terrain here is better overall than Erciyes for advanced riders, but one needs to go when the snow is thick on the ground to really enjoy it.
+The Ejder resorts can easily be combined with snowmobile &/or cat skiing in the nearby Kaçkar mountains, just a few hours’ drive north.

 Sarıkamış ski resort is a little gem in the east of Turkey, not far from the ancient city of Kars.
 With some 23km of long pistes on 500m of skiable vertical, excellent tree skiing potential, modern lifts and a lift pass price that is practically free; if in Turkey, why wouldn't you come here for a slide?